Black-fronted White-eye

 About the Black-fronted White-eye

 The Black-fronted White-eye belongs to the family Zosteropidae, within the order Passeriformes.
-These birds typically live up to 5 years in the wild, with some individuals recorded living up to 7 years..
+These birds typically live average 4-6 years with max recorded at 8 years..

 How to Identify a Black-fronted White-eye